kean/Align/README.md

 - [Doesn't want](http://chris.eidhof.nl/post/micro-autolayout-dsl/) to depend on big, complex libraries
 - Avoids operator overloads and prefers [fast compile times](https://github.com/robb/Cartography/issues/215)
 - Likes [NSLayoutAnchor](https://developer.apple.com/library/ios/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/index.html) but wished it had simpler, more fluent API which didn't require manually activating constraints
-- Is a beginner and wants to start with high-level abstractions (*stacks*, *simple methods*) and then slowly work their way down to *anchors*, and then individual *constraints*.

 > [Yalta](https://en.wikipedia.org/wiki/Yalta) is a beautiful port city on the Black Sea, and a great name for *yet another layout tool* with *anchors*.